Tips For Remembering Lines

 4. Sections

-Try learning little sections at a time well before moving on ot the whole script.
+Try learning little sections at a time well before moving on to the whole script.

 5. Methods